History of Mortgage broker in Timeline

 Mortgage broker

-A mortgage broker is an intermediary connecting borrowers with suitable mortgage lenders.
-They've gained prominence due to increased competition in mortgage markets, becoming significant sellers for lenders in developed markets.
-Brokers identify lenders willing to provide specific loans for individuals.
-In Canada, they're lender-paid and typically don't charge borrowers with good credit.
-In the U.S., mortgage brokers are often regulated by state and the CFPB to ensure adherence to financial laws, though the degree of regulation varies by jurisdiction.
-Their role is to navigate the complex mortgage landscape, matching borrowers with the right lenders while adhering to legal and financial standards.
+Mortgage brokers act as intermediaries to connect borrowers with suitable mortgage lenders.
+They've gained prominence due to increasing competition in mortgage markets, becoming significant sellers of mortgage products.
+They help individuals and businesses find lenders willing to provide specific loans.
+In Canada, brokers are typically paid by the lender and don't charge borrowers with good credit.
+In the US, mortgage brokers are regulated at the state level and by the CFPB to ensure compliance with financial laws, though the extent of regulation varies by jurisdiction.

-In 1979, the Supreme Court of California established fiduciary duties for mortgage brokers, making California an exception to the general lack of such duties in other states as of 2007.
+In 1979, the Supreme Court of California established fiduciary duties for mortgage brokers within the state, offering greater protection to consumers.

 Between 2002 and 2012, the percentage of mortgages under 25 years in length fell from 95% to 68%.

-In 2012, the Mortgage Market Review (MMR) concluded its comprehensive review of the UK mortgage market.
-The review ran from 2009 to 2012.
+In 2012, the Mortgage Market Review (MMR), a comprehensive review of the UK mortgage market concluded.

-On April 26, 2014, the Mortgage Market Review (MMR) came into force in the UK, leading to stricter affordability requirements and income/expenditure checks, while some mortgage brokers were able to circumvent delays due to their in-house underwriting.
+On April 26, 2014, the Mortgage Market Review (MMR) came into force, introducing stricter affordability requirements and income and expenditure checks in the UK mortgage market.

 2016: Changes to UK Mortgage Regulations

-By 2016, changes to UK mortgage regulations meant that borrowers occupying less than 40% of a property, or relatives of those borrowers, would be considered consumers, bringing transactions under regulation that were previously exempt.
+By 2016, changes in the UK mortgage regulations, influenced by the Mortgage Credit Directive (MCD), meant that borrowers occupying less than 40% of a property, including relatives of borrowers, would be considered consumers, bringing these transactions under regulation.

 2016: Mortgage Broker Contribution to Australian Economy